Tracks

 Kernel Pwn

-8-12 weeks
+Duration 8-12 weeks

-10+ hours/week
+Cadence 10+ hours/week

-Systems Practice
+Systems practice

-• Race condition design and trigger reliability
+• Race-condition design and trigger reliability

 • SLUB internals and object lifecycle control

-• Cred / namespace abuse pathways
+• cred and namespace abuse pathways

 • Mitigation-aware kernel exploit stabilization

-Challenge Loop
+Challenge loop

 • Two-week exploit labs with checkpoints